WLCB/archive/pages/Projects/metzerott_formatted.md

 ### "&rsquo;VIDING."

 <p style="margin-top:1cm;"> </p>
 "PAPA!" said Louis, one autumn evening.
-The child just five years old, was perched, as usual, upon his father's knee, his golden head nestled against his father's breast.
+The child, just five years old, was perched, as usual, upon his father's knee, his golden head nestled against his father's breast.
 They were an oddly contrasted pair; Metzerott, with his powerful, yet apparently clumsy frame, brown, rugged face, and hair just beginning&mdash;though he was not yet forty years old&mdash;to be touched with gray, while Louis had his mother's face, refined and spiritualized into absolute loveliness.
 His grave blue eyes could be merry enough at times; but as he lifted them now to his father's face, there was a solemn purity in their gaze, at sight of which Metzerott drew the boy closer to his breast, in a sudden, irrational terror of losing him.

 "Well," he said.